typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 Addon authors should *prefer* to follow guidance from the Typed Ember team about supported TypeScript versions.
 Addon authors *may* opt into supporting non-recommended versions, but the Typed Ember team will not commit to helping support TypeScript issues and bugs for addons which do so.
 (See [<b>Documenting supported versions</b>](#documenting-supported-versions) below.)

-Adding a new supported version does *not* require an addon to create a new release, though it should be added to addons’ test suites and their  documentation about supported versions.
+Adding a new supported version does *not* require an addon to create a new release, though it should be added to addons' test suites and their  documentation about supported versions.

 #### Dropping TypeScript versions

 As discussed above in [Changes to types: Dropping support for previously-supported versions](#dropping-support-for-previously-supported-versions), dropping support for previously-supported versions of TypeScript is always a breaking change and therefore requires releasing a major version.
-Given the constraints of Ember CLI’s version resolution today (where only one major version will be resolved successfully), addon authors should prefer to drop older supported TypeScript versions relatively infrequently.
+Given the constraints of Ember CLI's version resolution today (where only one major version will be resolved successfully), addon authors should prefer to drop older supported TypeScript versions relatively infrequently.
 Optimally, addon authors should drop TypeScript versions at the same time as they are already making *other* breaking changes of a similar sort, like dropping support for Node or Ember versions when their LTS period ends.

 #### Documenting supported versions